2019 Ride Day is Sunday, October 6, 2019!

 COURSE MARKINGS & CUE SHEETS

-Cue sheets will be available at registration and at www.lifeline100.com/routes where there will also be GPX and TCX files.
+Cue sheets will be available at registration and at www.lifeline100.com/routes where there will also be GPX and TCX files including talking turn by turn and instructions on how to use the free Ride With GPS app on your phone for turn by turn directions.
 The 100 mile and 65 mile routes are marked yellow on the road.
 The 15 and 30 mile routes are entirely on trail and have no on-trail markings.
 Certain turns for all rides will have signs.

 SAG VEHICLES – Non-Emergency SAG Support Call (410) 440-0279; Emergency call 911